 An institution is deemed to have notice of sexual harassment and/or misconduct if a Responsible Employee knew, or in the exercise of reasonable care should have known, that harassment/misconduct occurred.
 All Gnomon employees are enabled to receive a report of discrimination and/or sexual misconduct and are designated as a "Responsible Employee".
-All Gnomon faculty and staff (as Responsible Employees) have an obligation to share what they know about incidents of sexual misconduct with the acting Title IX Representative(s).
+All Gnomon faculty and staff (as Responsible Employees) have an obligation to share what they know about incidents of sexual misconduct with the Title IX Coordinator.